Bandhavgarh

 State

-Madhya Pradesh, the “heart of India,” has a long history shaped by its central location on the subcontinent.
-In ancient times, much of the region formed part of Avanti and Mahakoshal, with important centres like Ujjain and Vidisha flourishing as trade and cultural hubs.
-Under the Mauryas, including Ashoka (who is traditionally said to have governed at Ujjain), it was integrated into a vast imperial network, and later passed through the hands of the Shungas, Satavahanas, Kushans and Guptas.
+Madhya Pradesh, often called the “heart of India,” has a long history shaped by its central location on the Indian subcontinent.
+Its geography—situated between the Indo-Gangetic plains and the Deccan plateau—made it a natural crossroads of trade, migration, and cultural exchange.
+In ancient times, much of the region formed part of Avanti and Mahakoshal, with important centres such as Ujjain and Vidisha emerging as major hubs of commerce, politics, and learning.

 Bandhavgarh, in today’s Umaria district of Madhya Pradesh, takes its name from the dramatic Bandhavgarh Fort that rises…